 - Cover the pan tightly with a double layer of aluminum foil.
 Bake the ribs until cooked through and tender, 2.5 hours.

-- When the ribs are fully cooked, you can transfer them to an oven-safe dish and cover them.
-Lower the oven to the "keep warm" setting and place the ribs in the oven.
+- When the ribs are fully cooked, transfer them to an oven-safe dish and cover them.
+Lower the oven to the "keep warm" setting (170°F) and place the ribs in the oven to keep them warm.

 - Pour the cooking liquids through a fine-mesh strainer into a medium saucepan and heat them over medium-high heat, whisking often, until they thicken, 5-10 minutes.